The Horns of Consecration at Knossos

 What did the horns of consecration mean?

-The horns of consecration symbolised the sacred and were closely tied to the bull, a central sacred animal in Minoan religion representing power and the divine.
+The horns of consecration symbolised the sacred and were tied to the bull, a central sacred animal representing power and the divine.
+By crowning shrines, altars and gateways, they marked and sanctified holy space, though their exact meaning is interpreted rather than known.

-The horns of consecration carried clear religious significance, marking and sanctifying sacred space, though, as with much of Minoan religion, their exact meaning is interpreted rather than known for certain.
+The horns of consecration carried clear religious significance, marking and sanctifying sacred space.
+As with much of Minoan religion, their exact meaning is interpreted rather than known for certain, since no Minoan text explains them.
 By crowning the tops of shrines, altars, gateways and sacred buildings, the horns signalled that these places were holy and dedicated to the divine, sanctifying the architecture and focusing worship.

-Their form ties them directly to the bull, which was a central sacred animal in Minoan religion, symbolising strength, fertility, power and the divine, and which appears throughout Knossos in the bull-leaping frescoes and ritual.
-The horns of consecration are thus closely bound up with the Minoan bull cult and the wider reverence for the bull that also lies behind the legend of the Minotaur.
-They represent the meeting of religion, the sacred bull and the architecture of the palace.
-Our guide to Knossos bull-leaping covers the bull’s importance, and the next section covers where they appear.
+Their form ties them directly to the bull, a central sacred animal in Minoan religion, symbolising strength, fertility, power and the divine.
+The bull appears throughout Knossos in the bull-leaping frescoes and in ritual.
+The horns of consecration are therefore bound up with the Minoan bull cult and the wider reverence for the bull that also lies behind the later legend of the Minotaur.

 Powered by GetYourGuide